nathfavour/autocommiter/README.md

 ## License

 This project does not include a license by default.
 Add a LICENSE file if you want to make the code reusable.

----

-If you'd like, I can now:

-- Implement LLM integration (OpenAI/Anthropic) and add settings to store API keys securely.
-- Improve the generator to inspect diffs and produce conventional commit messages.
-- Add tests and CI configuration.

-Which should I do next?